andywar65/dxf2vr/README.md

 ### Next improvements

-Deal with attributes to store more date.
+Deal with attributes to store more data.
 In example, for the cone standard block, ability to store top radius, tetha length and tetha start.